Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Discussion

 \section{Discussion}

-Results in Sec.~\ref{sec:practical_use_case} suggest that the $\ell$ experiment precision measure is the most reliable one.
+The results in Sec.~\ref{sec:practical_use_case} suggest that the $\ell$ experiment precision measure is the most reliable one.
 Our intuition here is that this measure's dominance over the two other measures stems from its ability to ignore subject bias.
-There are at least two examples in this work that confirm this ability.
-The first one is given in Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob}.
-There, it is clearly visible that the $\ell$ measure (corresponding to the mean experiment per subject inconsistency from the Li2020 model) is almost constant across various bias probabilities.
-The second example of $\ell$ measure's ability to ignore subject bias is given in Table~\ref{tab:same_type_pair_comparisons}.
-From Table 1 in \cite{Janowski2014}, we know that the HDTV4 experiment (denoted V-4 in Tab.~\ref{tab:same_type_pair_comparisons}) recruited people with subject biases significantly exceeding (in terms of its range of values) subject biases present in all other HDTV experiments.
+There are at least two examples that confirm this ability.
+The first is given in Fig.~\ref{fig:upsilon_bar_vs_no_bias_prob}.
+There, it is clearly visible that the $\ell$ measure is almost constant across various bias probabilities.
+The second example of $\ell$ measure's ability to ignore subject bias is given in Tab.~\ref{tab:same_type_pair_comparisons}.
+From Tab.~1 in \cite{Janowski2014}, we know that the HDTV4 experiment (denoted V-4 in Tab.~\ref{tab:same_type_pair_comparisons}) recruited people with subject biases significantly exceeding (in terms of its range of values) subject biases present in all other HDTV experiments.
 Yet, the $\ell$ measure does not flag this experiment as significantly different from other HDTV experiments.
 This is a strong suggestion that this measure follows our theoretical assumptions regarding the notion of experiment precision (cf. Sec.~\ref{ssec:notion_of_experiment_precision}) and truly compares experiments without taking into account potential differences in response biases.